Archduchess Maria Clementina of Austria: Hereditary Princess

 Maria Clementina was dignified and kind.
 Better educated and more intelligent than her placid husband, she dominated him.
 The couple got along well.
 "Her husband adores her in every sense of the word.
 He says she loves him, and assuredly shows and demands many proofs of love" wrote the Queen of Naples.
 The couple's marital passion astonished the Queen who: "asked heaven to calm their over-excited senses by sending them children".
 Like her husband, Maria Clementina cared little for court life.
 She preferred family games, moonlit walks on the terrace, and conversation.

 They had two children.
 She died in Naples the year after she gave birth to a son.
 She is thought to have died from lung disease or tuberculosis, leaving behind her daughter and her devastated husband.
 She was buried in Basilica of Santa Chiara, Naples, with her son.

 After her death, her husband married Infanta Maria Isabella of Spain, again his first cousin, the youngest surviving daughter of Charles IV of Spain (brother of Maria Clementina's mother) and Maria Luisa of Parma.

 Her only daughter, Maria Carolina, married Charles Ferdinand, Duke of Berry in April 1816.
 He was the son of Charles X of France and Princess Maria Theresa of Savoy.
-The couple were the parents of the French pretender Henri d'Artois, comte de Chambord and the Duchess of Parma making Maria Clementina an ancestress of the present Duke of Calabria and his rival the Duke of Castro.
+The couple were the parents of the French pretender Henri d'Artois, comte de Chambord and the Duchess of Parma making Maria Clementina an ancestress of the present Duke of Calabria.